 We will need to raise capital to implement each stage of our business plan.
-We have begun to work with investment bankers, institutional investors, private equity funds and accredited investors in the U.S., Asia and Europe that have an interest in investing in companies like ours.
-At the same time we plan to complete the financial audits in order to file a registration with the Securities and Exchange Commission to resume the Company's fully reporting status and facilitate our capitalization plan.
+We intend to file a registration statement with the Securities and Exchange Commission to become a fully reporting company and aim at listing the Company's stock on a US national exchange like the Nasdaq Stock Market in the new future to facilitate our capitalization plan.
+In the meantime, we rely on loans from shareholders and officers, customer deposits, and financing from commercial banks to carry out operations.
 We believe that the financial condition of the Company will improve significantly in the near future with Van Phuc's operations, additional acquisitions and new business development.